Compilation Flow

 If compiling to a shared object, a global constructor

-is added to call the implicit main()
+is added to call the implicit main(), which ensures initialization is still performed.

 Relevant code can be found in